-- unrestricted parking-no limitations on parking. - time restricted-with a range of time limitations and enforcement used to ensure compliance. - reserved parking-reserved for a certain type of user, such as mobility card holders, taxis, freight vehicles in loading zones, or neighbourhood residents. - priced parking-with varying rates applying, sometimes alongside a time restriction.
+- unrestricted parking-no limitations on parking on - street. - time restricted-with a range of time limitations and enforcement used to ensure compliance. - reserved parking-reserved for a certain type of user, such as mobility card holders, taxis, freight vehicles in loading zones, or neighbourhood residents. - priced parking-with varying rates applying, sometimes alongside a time restriction.
 The best practice approach to parking pricing is demandresponsive variable pricing, updated either on a continuous basis (as in San Francisco) or a quarterly basis (as in Auckland).

-As this list suggests, implementing parking management requires agencies to monitor and enforce on-street parking.
+management requires agencies to monitor and enforce on-street parking.
 These policies can be combined with removal of minimum parking requirements, a common variety of planning regulation that requires developers to provide a minimum quantity of parking with new land uses.
-Minimum parking requirements have been shown to be both ineffective and inefficient for parking
+Minimum parking requirements have been shown to be both ineffective and inefficient for parking management-they have a high cost and few benefits.